GoranStambuk/Notes/Guide to 21st Century.md

 So, Trump is thanking for protection to same people that organised attack on him.

 So why is all this happening, you ask?
 Well, imagine you owned trillion of $$$.
 What use do you have from rest of 8 billion people?
 Bots can do everything.
 All you need to be is be immortal.
 And guess what's AI's lifespan.
+To make matters even worse, hackers are trying to abuse this system to become some sort of demi gods.
+Hackers currently have ways to act a bacteria around your pc, be inside your mind, and influence you in any way they want.